secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-admin-guide/_index.md

 ### Public Site

 For the public site users login directly and do not use Okta.
-The number of non viewer license on this site is limited so any active administration on the site should be done with the Analytics Service Account.
+The number of non viewer licenses on this site is limited so any active administration on the site should be done with the Analytics Service Account.

 ### Sandbox Site

 For the sandbox site users login directly and do not use Okta.
-The number of non viewer license on this site is limited so any active administration on the site should be done with the Analytics Service Account.
+The number of non viewer licenses on this site is limited so any active administration on the site should be done with the Analytics Service Account.

 ## Group Management